Disease/Disorder

 At different disease stages

-Acute setting: Utilizing early mobilization as early as within the first three days of PICU admission can help mitigate physical impairments as demonstrated by the PICU UP! initiative.22 The PICU UP! initiative incorporated daily planning of mobilization goals by the multidisciplinary team for each patient, involving range-of-motion exercises, sitting, transfer to a chair, orthostasis, ambulation and play.
-In patients undergoing invasive mechanical ventilation, only range-of-motion exercises were considered.23 The most commonly reported barriers to early mobilization after PICU Up!
-Initiative implementation was availability of appropriate equipment (primarily age-appropriate seating devices and positioning materials).24
+Acute setting: Early mobilization as early as within the first three days of PICU admission can help mitigate physical impairments as demonstrated by the PICU UP! initiative.28 which incorporated daily planning of mobilization goals by the multidisciplinary team.
+These included range-of-motion exercises, sitting, transfer to a chair, orthostasis, ambulation and play.
+In patients undergoing invasive mechanical ventilation, only range-of-motion exercises were considered.29

 Subacute setting: Once weaned off ventilator support, revaluation to determine the appropriate level of ongoing rehabilitation is warranted.
-This may include ongoing acute therapies within acute hospitalization, admission to an inpatient rehabilitation program for a more intensive therapies, or discharge home with an outpatient therapy program.
+This may include ongoing acute therapies within acute hospitalization, admission to an inpatient rehabilitation unit (IRU) for a more intensive therapies, or discharge home with an outpatient therapy program.
+Of note, early mobilization in ICU has demonstrated improved functional Wee-FIM scores on admission to IRU.32

-Chronic/stable: Majority of pediatric patients with ICU-AW can continue with persistent upper and lower extremity weakness months to years after discharge.6 In order to achieve optimal results, physical medicine and rehabilitation (PM&R) physicians should be involved throughout the recovery phase.
-A PM&R physician’s role includes determining whether further therapy and appropriate rehabilitation equipment are needed, as well as addressing the long-term effects of diminished mobility.
-It is imperative to include longitudinal assessments during and after a PICU stay, especially for children at a higher risk of poor functional outcome.25
+Chronic/stable: Majority of pediatric patients with ICU-AW can continue with persistent upper and lower extremity weakness months to years after discharge.5 In order to achieve optimal results, physical medicine and rehabilitation (PM&R) physicians should be involved throughout the recovery phase. to determine whether further therapy and appropriate rehabilitation equipment are needed and address the long-term effects of diminished mobility.
+It is imperative to include longitudinal assessments during and after a PICU stay, especially for children at a higher risk of poor functional outcome.33

 Coordination of care

-Early mobilization of children with ICU-AW requires a team approach to be successful.
-This team should consist of critical care medicine, consultant medical services, PM&R, respiratory therapy, physical therapy, occupational therapy, nursing, social worker, care management, and the patient’s family.
+Early mobilization and management of children with ICU-AW requires a strong interprofessional collaboration – ideally among critical care medicine, consultant medical services, PM&R, respiratory therapy, physical therapy, occupational therapy, nursing, social worker, care management, and the patient’s family.

 Patient & family education

-In the ICU early stages, families and medical staff are understandably focused on the medical care and the potential for life-threatening complications.
-Family members should be educated about early mobilization and the concept of a rehabilitation team at the time of the patient’s medical stabilization, or earlier if the care team considers it appropriate.
-The PICU Up!
-Initiative has been well received by hospital staff, increasing role satisfaction and PICU team dynamics.
-Patients and family members appear enthusiastic about mobility efforts, leading to an increase in staff support.28
+In the ICU early stages, families and medical staff are understandably focused on medical care and the potential for life-threatening complications.
+However, family members should also be educated about early mobilization and the concept of a rehabilitation team.
+This can happen via a consultation with PM&R or therapies at the time of the patient’s medical stabilization, or earlier if the care team considers it appropriate.

 Emerging/unique interventions

-Previous outcome measures in critical care have focused on length of stay, mortality, respiratory status, and ability to return to premorbid activities.
-More recently, there has been an effort to explore more functional outcome measures, such as pediatric overall performance category, pediatric cerebral performance category, and Functional Status Scale.29 For patients requiring more long-term therapy intervention, functional outcome measures typically used in the pediatric rehabilitation setting can be used to document functional changes over time (WeeFIM, Pediatric Evaluation of Disability Inventory, Gross Motor Function Measure).
+For patients requiring more long-term therapy intervention, functional outcome measures typically used in the pediatric rehabilitation setting can be used to document functional changes over time (WeeFIM, Pediatric Evaluation of Disability Inventory, Gross Motor Function Measure).
+Early predictive models using machine-based learning with neural networks are being developed to aid in preventive strategies.23

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-• Consider the presence of ICU-AW in patients with risk factors as delineated above.
+- Consider the presence of ICU-AW in children with prolonged ICU stay and require mechanical ventilation.
 A high index of suspicion is needed, as early diagnosis may be difficult, especially when the patient is still receiving sedation and/or paralytic drugs.

 Direct muscle stimulation can help differentiate the degree of CIP from CIM.
 This technique is minimally invasive and can be done in children.2

-Early mobilization while the patient is still on ventilator support is possible with coordination of team members to reduce sedation and monitor respiratory status for adjustments to the ventilator.22-24
+Early mobilization while the patient is still on ventilator support is possible with coordination of team members to reduce sedation and monitor respiratory status for adjustments to the ventilator.28-30

-Serial electrodiagnostic evaluation of the common peroneal nerve for reduction in CMAP may be helpful in the early diagnosis of ICU-AW in select populations.16
+Serial electrodiagnostic evaluation of the common peroneal nerve for reduction in CMAP may be helpful in the early diagnosis of ICU-AW in select populations.17

 The development of a standardized practice algorithm may promote early detection and treatment of patients with CIP.
 This will hopefully result in reductions in previously discussed complications.